Stay Homas

-Stay Homas is a Catalan musical trio created due to the preventive lockdown to stop the spread of COVID-19 in the spring of 2020.
+Stay Homas was a Catalan musical trio created due to the preventive lockdown to stop the spread of COVID-19 in the spring of 2020.
 Its members are: Klaus Stroink (trumpet player in Buhos, Nil Moliner, and Horny Section, and voice actor), Guillem Boltó (trombone player and singer in Doctor Prats) and Rai Benet (bass player in Buhos and Nil Moliner).
 They became roommates in a flat in the Eixample district of Barcelona a few months before the pandemic outbreak.
 The band's name, Stay Homas, comes from the English pandemic-era admonition to "stay home".

 History

 Early days

 Their first song, Confination I, was uploaded to Benet's Instagram account on March 14, 2020.
 They released their second song, Confination II, in Boltó's account the following day.
 Their third one, Del confineo III, was uploaded to Stroink's profile.
 Given the rapid success of the songs, they decided to create social media accounts with the band's name.
 Their songs, recorded on the balcony of their flat, use a humorous tone to talk about the preventive measures against COVID-19, life in self-isolation, and the feeling of frustration from not being able to leave the house.
 Their songs combine different languages: Catalan, English, Spanish and Portuguese.

 The band members often invited other musicians to collaborate with them via mobile phone.
-Judit Neddermann, Sílvia Pérez Cruz, Macaco, Nil Moliner, Manu Chao, Oques Grasses, and Sr. Wilson made cameo appearances.
+Rubén Blades, Judit Neddermann, Sílvia Pérez Cruz, Macaco, Nil Moliner, Manu Chao, Oques Grasses, and Sr. Wilson made cameo appearances.

 The quick spread of their music through social media made them known internationally.
 They were covered by several media outlets, including The New Yorker, CNN, and NPR.
 Their songs became cover versions around the world.
 Michael Bublé, for instance, adapted Gotta be patient with Barenaked Ladies and Mexican singer Sofía Reyes.